finos/common-cloud-controls/docs/governance/community-guidelines/releases/cmb/README.md

 ### Reviewer Responsibilities

 Members are **not** obligated to review every release but will be notified and may choose to engage in reviews.

-When engaging, the following is expected of a CMB member:

-- Be thorough, thoughtful, and provide detailed feedback before requesting changes.
-  - Gather feedback from colleagues as needed to support a review.
-- If changes are requested, communicate clearly and promptly through the channels outlined by the Release Manager for the current release cycle.
-  - When a change request (CR) is received, the Release Manager will open discussions and facilitate responses from the board.
-- Members are encouraged to respond within 7 days if they have input on a CR.
-  - The Release Manager logs any dissenting opinions and communicates the majority decision.
-- A release cannot proceed without a minimum of 5 approvals; members are encouraged to help meet this threshold by approving, requesting changes, or contributing to discussion around open change requests.
+[Read about the process here.](./member-responsibilities.md)

 ### Qualifications for Participation